Craft in the Age of Coronavirus - Sound Advice

 Finding a way to count the moments that make up a dull day

 For many agencies and freelancers, work has fallen off a cliff over the last couple of months, leaving them with a number of decisions.
-One of those decisions for Morgan was how to put time he normally doesn’t have to good use.
+One of those decisions for Simon was how to put time he normally doesn’t have to good use.
 Then a friend shared a brief from the United Nations that called out to creators to help stop the spread of the coronavirus.